janko/janko.io/_posts/2014-09-10-simple-layouting-with-gulp.md

 layout: post
 title: Simple layouting with Gulp
 author: matija
+updated: 11.10.2014.
 tags: short gulp node layout template
 ---

-Have you ever wanted to make a simple website using Gulp with repeating components like header and footer, but didn't quite manage to find a good layouting system?
+Have you ever wanted to make a really quick and simple website using Gulp with repeating components like header and footer, but didn't quite manage to find a good layouting system?
 I've gone a bit crazy after a while of searching, so crazy that I ended up with Ember, which is not even a layouting system, it's a MVC framework and not at all what I wanted.
 For Grunt there's [Assemble][assemble], but even if it existed for Gulp (it [kinda does][gulp-assemble]) it's still to complicated.
 The solution is really dead simple—[gulp-wrap][gulp-wrap].

 First I thought I wanted a system where I could add partials, but what I really wanted was just a single layout file which wraps around pages.
 Ruby developers